ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 #### Tezos (XTZ)

-A Tezos transaction is uniquely identified through the URI format bc-coin://ed25519/1729, bc-coin://secp256k1/1729 or bc-coin://P256/1729 depending on the elliptic curves selected to sign the transaction.This information is shared in crypto-coin-identity UR type.
+A Tezos transaction is uniquely identified through the URI format bc-coin://ed25519/1729, bc-coin://secp256k1/1729 or bc-coin://P256/1729 depending on the elliptic curves selected to sign the transaction.This information is shared in coin-identity UR type.

 ```js
 // get the native Ed25519 tz1 transaction